Of all the skills you will need to master in order to keep your marriage happy, perhaps the most important is the art of the apology.

 This step requires thoughtfulness and honesty.
 There are some mistakes that cannot be easily fixed.

-For example, if you shatter a vase that’s a family heirloom while playing football with it, you can’t just glue it back together or offer to buy a replacement at Kmart.
+For example, if you accidentally drop your fiance’s priceless vase–a family heirloom–you can’t just glue it back together or offer to buy a replacement at Kmart.

-It is annoying when you repeat yourself verbally, but it’s much worse if you apologize and then continue to repeat the same behavior.
+Repeating yourself in conversation is an irritating trait.
+Even more irritating is repeating the same behavior.
 The most important thing when apologizing is to make a commitment to try to change.

 This doesn’t mean you won’t slip up.
 But you should take some immediate steps to show you are serious about trying to learn from your mistakes.